Angelina Jolie dismisses talk of marriage, babies

 But the movie did cause controversy last year when the leader of a woman's group in Sarajevo urged city officials to ban shooting the film in Bosnia.
 She complained that the love story was offensive because it was between a Bosnian woman and Serbian man.

-At the time, Jolie said she hoped people would withhold any judgement until that had seen the film, which is expected to hit theatres in December of this year.
+At the time, Jolie said she hoped people would withhold any judgment until that had seen the film, which is expected to hit theaters in December of this year.

 The "Salt" actress told Vanity Fair that she took the helm as director because the script "was something I didn't trust out of my hands."
 And she revealed how directing the film changed the way she perceived acting.